edcedcedcedc/edcedcedcedc/README.md

 🌱 I’m studying three courses concurrently:
 • Introduction to Probability <br>
 • Computer Systems A Programmer's Perspective <br>
-• Foundation of computer security
+• Foundations of Computer Security

 👯 I’m open to collaborating on open-source projects.
 💬 Ask me about math, computer science, functional or object-oriented programming, and client-server systems.